DaveBitter/graduation_internship/end_report.md

 IoT and programming he is able to provide guidance in finding the right solutions for complex problems in programming.

-He makes sure that the quality of the products and solutions are of a great standerd and will lead all major projects.
+He makes sure that the quality of the products and solutions are of a great standard and will lead all major projects.

 ### Sakif Surur

 Sakif Surur, developer at ViriCiti, is Web Developer from the University of Amsterdam.
 He will help me with day-to-day guidance.
-With his years of experience in web- and appdevelopment he will be able to help me in the area of frontend and app-development since the main assignment of the internship is bulding a web and native app.
+With his years of experience in web- and app development he will be able to help me in the area of front-end and app-development since the main assignment of the internship is building a web and native app.

 Sakif is involved in every project and will use his skills and knowledge to realize them and to optimize them.